ALDI Logo

 Aldi Logo

 The company’s latest rebranding sparked heated debate among designers.
-The changes were made not in line with trends but spite of them.
-While other companies simplify their emblems, which is dictated by the convenient layout and readability of logos in mobile smartphone apps, ALDI, on the contrary, made the design more complicated.
+The changes were made not in line with trends but despite them.
+While other companies simplify their emblems to suit the convenient layout and readability of logos in mobile smartphone apps, ALDI, by contrast, made the design more complicated.

-The designers translated the logo into a three-dimensional one from a two-dimensional plane.
+The designers translated the logo from a two-dimensional plane into three dimensions.
 This was done by superimposing a gradient on the blue color in the letter “A.” The lines themselves became similar to waves: the edges were rounded and became softer.
 The inner blue frame was removed from the new logo.
 The letters also became softer, with smoother corners.

-The framing got more complicated – now it is represented by three frames of the same width.
+The framing has become more complicated; three frames of equal width now represent it.
 This approach caused the most questions from the experts.
 They argue that this approach is not justified when used on mobile devices.
 All three frames merge into one and are not visible.

 Font and Colors